Glen Pitt-Pladdy :: Blog

 TENVIS cams do not seem to be configured for DHCP out the box so just checking the DHCP logs isn't going to help though the manual seems to have some conflicting information on that so maybe some models do use DHCP.
 They come configured on a static IP of 192.168.1.239 on the wired network so the easiest thing to do is to configure a machine (I used a laptop) on another address on that network, say 192.168.1.100 with a netmask of 255.255.255.0) and connect it directly to the camera with a suitable cable.

-To stream the MJPEG video without having to use the admin credentials it's also worth adding a user under "Users Settings" - I added a user of "view" with no password as a Visitor which allows access to the video stream, but you could set a password for the video if you want extra security.
+To stream the video without having to use the admin credentials it's also worth adding a user under "Users Settings" - I added a user of "view" with no password as a Visitor which allows access to the video stream, but you could set a password for the video if you want extra security.
 Obviously, it's also a good idea to set a suitably strong admin password.

 Once you have the device configured for your network and can get into the web interface on it's final address and configuration, it's time to move onto configuring ZoneMinder to use the cam.